eficode-academy/rf-katas/exercises/02-robot-syntax.md

 is to make test performance better.
 We need to open the browser specifically in a headful state if we want to see what is happening during the test.

-Before getting into how to do that, let's expain three important Browser-library concepts: browser, context, and page.
+Before getting into how to do that, let's explain three important Browser-library concepts: browser, context, and page.

-- _Browser_ indicates a browser - Chromium (Chrome, Edge, Opera), Firefox, or Webkit (Safari).
+- _Browser_ indicates a browser - Chromium (Chrome, Edge, Opera), Firefox, or WebKit (Safari).
 - _Context_ includes cookies, sessions, profile settings etc. A context is opened within a browser.
 - _Page_ is simply a webpage (or a tab) which is opened inside a browser.
 A page is opened within a context.